zver/munin-http-quality/README.md

 is analyze logs records between starts this plugin and erase log after it.
 It is very helpfull for save free space on disks when you have many queries.

+Also the plugin write last values to file /run/http_quality_${SLUG}.last.
+You can use it for integrate with other systems and avoid clean logs.

 Settings
 ====================